cwmacken/carne-asada/README.md

 -Conor

+## Structure

+### src
+This is where the most of your work will be done.

+src/assets contains all images, fonts and any other assets that you want to reference throughout the application (kept in separate directories for clarity).

+src/components contains all individual components used throughout the application, each component is housed in its own directory containing a .jsx file and any accompanying files.

+src/redux contains all redux logic (actions and reducers).
+The documentation on Redux can be found [here](http://redux.js.org/).

+src/index.tpl.html is the base HTML template that main.jsx binds to.
+Be careful editing this file, as this is a base file of your application.

+src/main.jsx, this file contains all your client side routes and creates your redux store.
+More information on React Router can be found [here](https://github.com/ReactTraining/react-router).

+### routes

+routes/index.js, this file establishes all your backend routes.
+As noted in the file the ./routes/index.js file in brought in under the /server sub directory; this means that all routes in the routes/index.js have /server in their URL.
+This helps avoid some headaches dude to the fact that we are rendering the views on the client's browser.

+### base files

+config.js contains all configurations (API keys, static domains, references that differ between dev and production)

+app.js establishes the node/express backend, base level changes should be made here.

+.babelrc converts ES2015 to ES5

+webpack.config.js and webpack.production.config.js build their respective versions of your app.

 ## Technologies Used

 You should know what you're using so you look smart and can use all the latest terminology to up your nerd-cred.